Your expert guide to exploring the Guadix caves

 cathedral tower against a blue sky

-The Guadix cathedral was built over the site of the Guadix mosque.
-It was constructed between the 16th and the 18th century.
+The Guadix cathedral was built over the site of the Guadix mosque between the 16th and the 18th centuries.
 There is a museum to be visited in the cathedral and as far as I understand it, the cathedral tower can also be visited.

 Mirador de la Magdalena